 Everything you need to know about the PS5.

-The PS5 is coming later this year, and it’s going to take gaming to the next level.
-Sony took to the virtual stage this week to reveal just what the console will look like.
+The PS5 is coming later this year - November in fact - and it’s going to take gaming to the next level.

 But, if we are being honest, it's the sequels and remasters that got us really excited.
 These include Hitman III, Demon Souls, an enhanced version of GTA V, a new OddWorld (Soulstorm), LittleBigPlanet's Sackboy in a new adventure and a brilliant look at Resident Evil VIII.

 Mark Cerny, PlayStation’s ‘lead system architect’ unveiled the new core details in a livestream back in March for game developers, revealing the tech that will impact how we play for the next few years and beyond.